There is no excerpt because this is a protected post.

 This is the short letter I published when I announced that I would move away from Areo, a digital magazine that I founded.
-It’s reprinted on my website for the sake of record.
-You can read the original by clicking here.
-In the Spring of 2016, I took a John Milton poetry class as a part […]
+I’ve reprinted it on my website for the sake of record.

 In my first few weeks of high school in Australia, I remember a classmate messaging me something inflammatory on MSN Messenger (the equivalent of AOL for Americans).
 Though I don’t recall the exact phrasing of it, I know it was akin to: “Go read the Koran you….”
 The message was particularly strange because it came […]